 So today we’re pulling similar concepts from those cilantro-lime Shrimp Tacos and making a bowl version.
 Seasoned shrimp atop rice with black beans, rice, avocado, and of course: the famous cilantro-lime sauce.
 That’s right — the same cilantro-lime sauce from the Shrimp Tacos graces these bowls!
 So if you love those tacos I think you’re going to be obsessed with this bowl version!

-Shrimp are categorized with numbers, such as 21/25 or U/15.
-When you see a “U” in the count, it means that there are “under” that number of shrimp in a pound.
-So, for example, U/12 means there are less than 12 shrimp per pound.
-21/25’s have 21 to 25 shrimp per pound.
-The smaller the number, the bigger the individual shrimp.
+Shrimp are labeled with numbers like 21/25 or U/15.
+“U” means “under,” so U/12 means fewer than 12 shrimp per pound.
+21/25 means 21 to 25 shrimp per pound.
+The smaller the number, the bigger the shrimp.

 Process shots-- Add all the ingredients to a blender to make the sauce